Wellbeing: Exercise, Revision & You

 We spoke to Sean Williams, our subject Specialist for Physical Education to find out what he thinks about incorporating exercise into your exam preparation routine.

 The exam season is inevitably a stressful period for many students, the pressure is on to get the grades, deadlines are fast approaching and revision can be hard work so it's fair to say that most people would welcome a way to relieve some of this stress.
 Well, luckily, one really simple way of doing this is to get in a quick fitness session.

-When we exercise, our brain produces a while host of chemicals that go a long way towards improving our mental performance.
-These include serotonin and dopamine which are both well know s 'feel-good' chemicals linked to boosting moods and improving focus.
+When we exercise, our brain produces a wide host of chemicals that go a long way towards improving our mental performance.
+These include serotonin and dopamine which are both well known as 'feel-good' chemicals linked to boosting moods and improving focus.
 When you combine these with the increased hormone levels and blood flow to the brain, you can feel confident that a quick run around the park will be a huge benefit to your mental performance when revising.